How To Sell A Condemned House In Plano, Texas

 If you don’t want to deal with the repairs or you were set back in the selling process due to the condemnation, the good news is that you can still sell a condemned house.

-At the end of the day, it’s still your property, and you still have rights to it, one of which is your right to sell.
+It’s still your property, and you still have rights to it, including your right to sell.

-Of course, you are legally required to disclose the issues that led to the property being condemned.
-It would also be a hard sell, as buyers won’t be able to safely view the house before purchasing, and they would have trouble securing financing for a condemned home.
-So, even if there’s nothing stopping you from selling a condemned property, it’s difficult to do so if you’re going the traditional route.
+Of course, you are legally required to disclose the issues that led to the property’s condemnation.
+Selling a condemned property would also be a hard sell, as buyers won’t be able to view the house safely before purchasing it and would have trouble securing financing.
+So, even if nothing stops you from selling a condemned property, it’s difficult if you’re going the traditional route.

-Keep in mind you would need your local governing body to approve the sale, as selling a condemned house doesn’t get rid of the problem–it only transfers it to the new owners.
+Remember that you would need your local governing body to approve the sale, as selling a condemned house doesn’t eliminate the problem–it only transfers it to the new owners.
 Therefore, the buyers should have the means to make the necessary repairs, or the government could seize the home or put it up for auction.

 Options in Selling a Condemned House in Plano, TX